The Cry It Out Method: How It Works

 What is Cry It Out?

-There is a common myth that sleep training is Cry It Out, however this is simply not the case.
-CIO or Cry It Out is just one approach.
+There is a common myth that all sleep training means Cry It Out, however this is simply not the case.
+CIO or Cry It Out, also known as the extinction method of sleep training, is just one of many different approaches to sleep training.

 It’s also important to keep in mind that habit change is hard.
-No matter which sleep training method you choose , all will involve some level of crying and often the higher parental intervention methods serve to escalate crying as your baby doesn’t understand why you aren’t ‘doing what you used to do’ to help them get to sleep – even though you are there, and they can see you.
+No matter which sleep training method you choose, all typically involve some level of crying.
+Often the higher parental intervention methods, known as gentle sleep training, can escalate crying as your baby doesn’t understand why you aren’t ‘doing what you used to do’ to help them get to sleep.

 What Is the Best Cry It Out Age?

-Most typically I recommend the CIO (Cry It Out) method for babies 8-months and older, for a few reasons:
+Many sleep consultants recommend the CIO method for babies 8-months and older for a few reasons.

-1. At 8-months your baby understands object permanence (the fact that you continue to exist even when they can’t see you) - this can make it hard for them to understand what’s happening when you come in and out of the room to reassure them and leave again and can serve to escalate the protesting.
+1. At 8-months your baby understands object permanence, which is the fact that you continue to exist even when they can’t see you.
+This can make it hard for them to understand what’s happening when you come in and out of the room to reassure them and leave again and can serve to escalate the protesting.

-2. By 12-months+ many sleep habits and ‘wants’ become behavioural not to mention that your baby’s ability and stamina to protest increases with age too.
-Breaking sleep habits of a lifetime at this age is easier when delivered in a more black and white fashion.
+2. By 12-months and beyond, many sleep habits and ‘wants’ become behavioral, or habits.
+Also, after their first birthday, your baby’s ability and stamina to protest over something increases with age, too.
+Breaking sleep habits at 8-months is easier when delivered in a more black and white fashion, like CIO.

 Does Cry It Out Hurt Babies?

-Luckily, your baby’s cries become more distinct as they grow and you yourself will be able to differentiate between their types of cries.
+Luckily, your baby’s cries become more distinct as they grow.
+You will be able to differentiate between their types of cries – whether they are tired or hungry, bored, or frustrated.

 How Do I Do the Cry It Out Method?